 IMPORTANT ANNOUNCEMENT: As announced by e-mail in December, lead time for Cesaroni motors has increased so motors need to be ordered asap.
 Do not wait till February (as mentioned in the handbook and in the videocon slides).
 All teams will need at least one Cesaroni H225 motor (for the first flight at the competition), at possibly more than one (if you plan to use that same motor for test flight(s)), so this applies to all teams, including teams planning to use an AeroTech motor for their second competition flight.
 Contact Gary Stroick to order competition-day motors.
 Contact your local launch site vendor (that might also be Gary), to order test motors.
 ASAP!

 The Minnesota Space Grant Consortium (MnSGC) announces its intention to run the Space Grant (in-the-) Midwest High-Power Rocketry Competition.
 The fly-off will be held in Minnesota, but this competition is open to college/university student teams from across the nation during the 2021-2022 academic year.
 This competition is an opportunity for students to design and construct high-power rockets to be launched in May 2022 from a Tripoli high-power rocket club launch site just north of Minneapolis.

-** If Minnesota has a particularly wet spring, the competition dates might need to shift.
+* If Minnesota has a particularly wet spring and the launch site clearly will not be useable by mid-May, the competition dates might need to shift.
 This will be announced in as far in advance as is practical.
 See details in handbook.

-- Slides and link to recording from Informational / Kick-off Telecon
+- Slides and link to recording from Informational / Kick-off Videocon

 - Reports by a past year's winning team (UMD) - optional reading